 QUE’S TRANSITION TO A PLANT-BASED LIFE

-Que made the transition to veganism about six years ago after being diagnosed with sarcoidosis— a disease which affects the lungs, lymph nodes, eyes, skin, heart, and other organs.
+Que made the transition to veganism about six years ago after being diagnosed with sarcoidosis– a disease that affects the lungs, lymph nodes, eyes, skin, heart, and other organs.

 Sarcoidosis is also very common in African American women.
 “A lot of people have it and don’t realize it,” Que told me.
 According to the American Lung Association, sarcoidosis occurs more often in African Americans than in Caucasians, and African Americans may experience more severe symptoms.